-While the world wastes almost 1.4 billion tons of food each year, the US alone throws away 103 million tons (206 billion pounds), the equivalent of over 450,000 Statue of Liberties and more than any other country in the world.
-All this wasted food would have been enough to provide nearly 130 billion meals.
+While the world wastes almost 1.4 billion tons of food each year, the US alone throws away over one-third of the food it produces.
+Food waste is the single most common material landfilled and incinerated in the United States, comprising 24 and 22% of landfilled and combusted municipal solid waste, respectively, according to the Environmental Protection Agency (EPA).
+All this wasted food would be enough to provide nearly 130 billion meals.

 Food waste in America has skyrocketed in recent years, tripling in just five decades, and it is now estimated to be 30-40% of its entire food supply.
 On a daily basis, each American discards on average 0.5kg (one pound) of food.

 2. The Annual Food Waste in America is Worth At Least $161bn

 The amount of food discarded each year in the US has an approximate value of between USD$161 billion and $218 billion.
 The average American family-of-four wastes USD$1,500 of food yearly, with the bulk of this financial stress falling on consumers who pay higher prices than those at the sourcing or wholesale stages.

 You might also like: 25 Shocking Facts About Food Waste

 3. 21-33% of Water Used Across US Farms is Wasted